Taco Bell Power Bowl (Steak)

 A dollop of sour cream and sprinkling of tomatoes tops the whole thing off!

-You can pack it up with some more beans, or maybe some tofu, if you still want a nice and filling meal.
+You can pack it with some more beans, or maybe some tofu, if you still want a nice and filling meal.

 You can absolutely bulk the bowl with more veggies, too!
 Cucumbers, bell peppers, and mushrooms would be totally tasty.

-close up of taco bell power bowl steak
+homemade taco bell bowl with steak

 Enjoy!